yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 > The genome of the isolate Autographa californica multiple nucleopolyhedrovirus isolate C6 (AcMNPV-C6)
 > (family *Baculoviridae*, genus *Alphabaculovirus*, species *Alphabaculovirus aucalifornicae*) is one of the
 > best-studied baculovirus genomes and is 133,894 bp long ({% cite Ayres1994 %}).
-> It is the first fully sequenced genon of baculoviruses and today hundreds of genomes are fully sequenced
+> It is the first fully sequenced genome of baculoviruses and today hundreds of genomes are fully sequenced
 > and publically available at NCBI Genbank.
 The genome of AcMNPV-C6 encodes for 154 open reading frames (ORF)
 > in both forward and reverse orientation (see figure).
 > So far, 38 ORFs were identified, which are encoded by all baculoviruses sequenced to date and are